-3) A variable is a factor which:

-A) cannot be measured.

-B) is not affected by changes in other factors.

-C) is independent and cannot be determined.

-D) takes different values at different points of time.
+- 3) A variable is a factor that .A) cannot be measured - B) is not affected by changes in other factors - C) is independent and cannot be determined - D) takes different values at different points of time

-4) A correlation between two variables implies that:

-A) there is a cause-effect relationship between the two variables.

-B) it is impossible to measure one variable without measuring the other.

-C) there is a mutual relationship between both the variables.

-D) when one variable changes, the other variable always changes by exactly the same amount.
+- 4) A correlation between two variables implies that . - A) there is a cause-effect relationship between the two variables - B) it is impossible to measure one variable without measuring the other - C) there is a mutual relationship between both the variables - D) when one variable changes, the other variable always changes by exactly the same amount

+- 5) Which of the following statements identifies a difference between correlation and causation? - A) Correlation occurs when one thing directly affects another, whereas causation implies a mutual relationship between two things. - B) Correlation implies a mutual relationship between two things, whereas causation occurs when one thing directly affects another. - C) A causal relationship exists between two variables when they are correlated, but correlation does not necessarily exist if there's a causal relationship between two variables. - D) Causation cannot arise when correlation is present, and correlation cannot arise when causation is present.

+- 6) Which of the following statements is true? - A) Correlation can only arise when causation is not present. - B) Causation can only arise when correlation is not present. - C) Correlation arises when there is causation and can also arise when there is no causation. - D) Causation arises when there is correlation between two variables and can also arise when there is no correlation.

+7) When two variables move in the same direction, they are said to be

+A) uncorrelated

+B) equivalent

+C) positively correlated

+D) negatively correlated

 Answer: C

-5) Which of the following statements identifies a difference between correlation and causation?

-A) Correlation occurs when one thing directly affects another, whereas causation implies a mutual relationship between two things.

-B) Correlation implies a mutual relationship between two things, whereas causation occurs when one thing directly affects another.

-C) A causal relationship exists between two variables when they are correlated, but correlation does not necessarily exist if there's a causal relationship between two variables.

-D) Causation cannot arise when correlation is present, and correlation cannot arise when causation is present.

-A) Correlation can only arise when causation is not present.

-B) Causation can only arise when correlation is not present.

-C) Correlation arises when there is causation and can also arise even when there is no causation.

-D) Causation arises when there is correlation between two variables, and can also arise even when there is no correlation.

-7) When two variables move in the same direction, they are said to be:

-A) uncorrelated.

-B) unitary correlated.

-C) positively correlated.

-D) a negatively correlated.

-Answer: C

-Difficulty: Easy
+Difficulty: Easy AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-8) Which of the following pairs of variables are likely to be positively correlated?
+8) Which of the following pairs of variables is likely to be positively correlated?

 A) Income and consumption

 B) Price and consumption

 C) Education and unemployment

 D) Availability of health care and death rate

 Answer: A

 Difficulty: Medium

+AACSB: Analytical Thinking Tonic: Courselier versus Correlation

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-9) When two variables move in opposite directions, they are said to be:
+9) When two variables move in opposite directions, they are said to be

-A) uncorrelated.
+A) uncorrelated

-B) positively correlated.
+B) positively correlated

-C) negatively correlated.
+C) negatively correlated

-D) directionally correlated.
+D) equivalent

 Answer: C

 Difficulty: Easy

+AACSB: Analytical Thinking

-Topic: Causation Versus Correlation
+Topic: Causation versus Correlation

-10) Which of the following relationships is likely to exhibit negative correlation?A) The relationship between amount saved with a bank and the interest earnedB) The relationship between level of professional training and unemploymentC) The relationship between inflation in the U.S. and traffic congestion in ChinaD) The relationship between the amount of precipitation in a year and the number of umbrellas soldAnswer: BDifficulty: MediumTopic: Causation Versus Correlation
+10) Which of the following relationships is likely to exhibit a negative correlation?

+A) The relationship between the amount saved with a bank and the interest earned

+B) The relationship between the level of professional training and unemployment

+C) The relationship between inflation in the United States and traffic congestion in China

+D) The relationship between the amount of precipitation in a year and the number of umbrellas sold

+Answer: B

+Difficulty: Medium

+AACSB: Analytical Thinking

+Topic: Causation versus Correlation

-11) Zero correlation between two variables implies that:A) both variables move in the same direction.B) the variables are not related to each other.C) both variables move in the opposite direction.D) change in one variable causes the other to change.Answer: BDifficulty: EasyTopic: Causation Versus Correlation
+11) Zero correlation between two variables implies that

+A) both variables move in the same direction

+B) the variables are not related to each other

+C) both variables move in the opposite direction

+D) change in one variable causes the other to change

+Answer: B

+Difficulty: Easy

+AACSB: Analytical Thinking

+Topic: Causation versus Correlation

-12) Which of the following relationships is most likely to exhibit zero correlation?
-A) The relationship between income and savings B) The relationship between education and income C) The relationship between wind velocity and rotational speed of wind turbines D) The relationship between the amount received as unemployment benefits in China and the unemployment rate in Canada Answer: D Difficulty: Medium Topic: Causation Versus Correlation
+- 12) Which of the following relationships is most likely to exhibit zero correlation? - A) The relationship between income and savings - B) The relationship between education and income - C) The relationship between wind velocity and the rotational speed of wind turbines - D) The relationship between the amount received as unemployment benefits in China and the unemployment rate in Canada

+Answer: D Difficulty: Medium

+Topic: Causation versus Correlation